arangodb/docs/3.10/aql-tutorial-crud.md

   }
 ]
 ```
+{% hint 'info' %}

-Note: Document keys will be different for you.
+Document keys are different for you.
 Change the queries accordingly.
 Here, `"2861650"` is the key for the *Ned Stark* document, and `"2861653"` for
 *Catelyn Stark*.
+{% endhint %}

-The `DOCUMENT()` function also allows to fetch multiple documents at once:
+The `DOCUMENT()` function also allows you to fetch multiple documents at once:

 ```js
 RETURN DOCUMENT("Characters", ["2861650", "2861653"])